XRPLF/xrpl-dev-portal/content/reference-data-api.md

 The `--stopIndex` parameter defines the oldest ledger to retrieve.
 The Backfiller stops after it retrieves this ledger.
 If omitted, the Backfiller continues as far back as possible.
 Because backfilling goes from most recent to least recent, the stop index should be a smaller than the start index.

 **Caution:** The Backfiller is best for filling in relatively short histories of transactions.
-Importing a complete history of all Ripple transactions using the Backfiller could take weeks.
+Importing a complete history of all XRP Ledger transactions using the Backfiller could take weeks.
 If you want a full history, we recommend acquiring a database dump with early transctions, and importing it directly.
 For the public server, Ripple (the company) used the internal SQLite database from an offline `rippled` to populate its historical databases with the early transactions, then used the Backfiller to catch up to date after the import finished.

 Example usage: